cwx-worst-one/cwx-worst-one.github.io/_pages/about.md

 Hi!
 Here is Wenxi Chen (陈文熙).
 I am an undergraduate student at  Shanghai Jiao Tong University (SJTU), majoring in computer science.
 Since 2023, I have been working as a research intern at the [X-Lance Lab](https://x-lance.sjtu.edu.cn) at SJTU, under the supervision of Prof. [Xie Chen](https://chenxie95.github.io/).

-I'm generally interested in understanding & generation in speech and audio, as well as multimodal large language model.
-My previous projects have involved audio self-supervised learning, audio scene classification, and audio captioning.
+I'm generally interested in understanding & generation in speech and audio, as well as multimodal large language models.
+My previous projects have involved audio self-supervised learning, audio scene classification, audio captioning and end-to-end spoken dialogue models.

 <!-- ## Recent News